The real cost of buying a car

 Stamp duty

-Stamp duty is a one-off payment when transferring ownership of a vehicle and is payable whether you’re buying a new or used car, from a dealership or a private seller.
+Stamp duty is a one-off cost you pay when transferring ownership of a vehicle.
+It applies whether you’re buying a new or used car and is usually based on the value of the car or the price you paid, whichever is higher.

-Depending on where you live in Australia, the stamp duty you pay can differ a lot.
-Generally stamp duty is based on the market value of the vehicle or the amount of money you paid, whichever is greater.
+Costs vary depending on where you live.
 So make sure you check with your local vehicle registry office on the correct rates you will have to pay.

 Transfer fees and registration